 No one will ever search for my book by its title or my name.
 But now, people who search using one of the new words may find it from these related searches.

-By applying this simple semantic link SEO strategy you can only improve the chances of your book being discovered by readers using one of the semantic words when they search.
+It is easy to apply this simple semantic link SEO strategy.
+You can improve the chances of your book being discovered by readers when they use one of your semantic words when they search.

 Tips for using and improving your semantic search